Jayesh2726/Jayesh2726/README.md

 - 🌱 I’m currently learning **R, Django,Databricks,Kafka,Airflow,Snowflake**

-- 👨‍💻 All of my projects are available at [https://jayesh2726.github.io/Jayesh_Portfolio/]([https://jayesh2726.github.io/Jayesh_Portfolio/](https://datawithjayesh.lovable.app/))
+- 👨‍💻 All of my projects are available at <a href="https://datawithjayesh.lovable.app/" target="blank"></a>

 - 💬 Ask me about **HTML,CSS,Java,Python,MYSQL,DBMS**